The page has been translated by Gen AI.

 Code block.
 Node Exporter permission setting command

-2. Service file creation Set Node Exporter to collect memory metrics (meminfo) or block storage metrics (filesystem).
+3. Create a service file.
+Configure Node Exporter to collect memory (meminfo) or block storage (filesystem) metrics.

 Color mode